Yusluv2549583/alx-system_engineering-devops/0x02-shell_redirections/README.md

-exercise 1: script that displays a confused smiley
+exercise 2: script to display the content of the file in a directory